Wrongful conviction case judge: Was there ‘rush’ to convict?

 ST. LOUIS (AP) — The judge presiding over a hearing to determine if a Missouri man’s murder conviction should be overturned questioned on Friday if police and prosecutors “were in a little bit of a rush” to convict Lamar Johnson.

-St. Louis Circuit Judge David Mason is presiding over a hearing on Circuit Attorney Kim Gardner’s effort to vacate Johnson’s murder conviction in the 1994 killing of Marcus Boyd.
-The Missouri Attorney General’s Office is seeking to keep Johnson behind bars.
+At issue is St. Louis Circuit Attorney Kim Gardner’s effort to vacate Johnson’s murder conviction in the 1994 killing of Marcus Boyd.
+The Missouri Attorney General’s Office wants to keep Johnson behind bars.

+Testimony concluded Friday afternoon, with Judge David Mason giving the sides 10 days to file briefs, meaning no decision will be announced until after Christmas.

+“This is all new,” Mason said.
+“We want to look at this carefully.
+We want to get this right.”

-The hearing is different from a typical trial, and Mason frequently asked questions of his own.
+The hearing differs from a typical trial, and Mason frequently asked questions of his own throughout the five-day hearing.
 Some of those questions were pointed when the detective who investigated the case, Joseph Nickerson, was on the stand.

 Nickerson characterized Johnson as a violent drug dealer who had been arrested in killings “probably three times” before Boyd’s death, but was never convicted because witnesses wouldn’t testify.